 View a sample storybook and hear the instruction

 What is it?

-Tier 2 early literacy intervention program designed to help preschoolers and kindergartners at risk for later reading difficulties
+A fun and effective intervention program for boosting early literacy skills in preschoolers and kindergartners at risk for later reading difficulties

-Oral language skills and vocabulary development.
+Oral language, specifically vocabulary and comprehension skills.
 Also supports comprehension, problem-solving, listening skills, and phonological awareness.

 What age range is it for?